 Operational aspects of PanFlu plans will include concept of operations under varying levels of absenteeism; procedures for monitoring employee health at work designed to ferret out employees who have not fully recovered from their influenza but who have returned to work too early, as well as practical strategies to implement social-distancing to limit group gatherings and reduce the chances for infection due to proximity.

 Employers should consider adopting a communicable disease policy requesting employee notification of possible exposure, as long as the employer is fully cognizant of their privacy obligations under federal law such as Health Information Portability and Accountability Act (HIPAA and state privacy laws such as the California Constitution).
-Employers will likely be required to issue appropriate personal protection equipment (PPE), and to provide awareness training so that all employees can be sensitive to the risks of PanFlu and aware of their responsibilities for self protection and maintenance of privacy protected information about others.
+Employers will likely be required to go to a site like SciQuip to purchase and issue appropriate personal protection equipment (PPE), and to provide awareness training so that all employees can be sensitive to the risks of PanFlu and aware of their responsibilities for self protection and maintenance of privacy protected information about others.